defenseunicorns/uds-cli/adr/0007-carbon-svelte-vs-web-components.md

 Switching over to Web Components requires learning a new technology as well as it's underlining templating, component library [Lit](https://lit.dev/docs/v1/lit-html/introduction/)

-In the meantime, if we do feel like we need to create web components to use across platforms, we can leverage Svelte itself, to create web components as documented [here](https://svelte.dev/docs/custom-elements-api), which does come with some [limitations](https://svelte.dev/docs/custom-elements-api#caveats-and-limitations)
+In the meantime, if we do feel like we need to create web components to use across platforms, we can leverage Svelte itself, to create web components as documented [here](https://svelte.dev/docs/custom-elements-api), even though it does come with some [limitations](https://svelte.dev/docs/custom-elements-api#caveats-and-limitations)

 Customization played a big role in the decision of which option to chose.
 Svelte allowed for easier customization because Svelte components are simply broken down into traditional html elements like `div, section, header` etc. This allowed us to look at the generated html from a component with all of the carbon classes.
 We could then add or subtract from the html structure to create either a simpler component or a more complex component.
 Here is an example below